 In addition to participating in educational activities, POP Club kids receive a POP Passport allowing them to collect a stamp with each visit.
 Kids who collect 4 stamps will win a prize!
 POP Club kids will also receive a $2 POP token with each visit.
 POP tokens are to be spent on fresh fruits and vegetables at the market to empower children to make health shopping decisions.

 Children may look for the green POP Club tent every Wednesday and enjoy the activity that week (activities range in time from 5-15 minutes).
-POP Club will be held EVERY Wednesday, 3-6pm, beginning on June 8!
+POP Club will be held EVERY Wednesday from 3-6pm, Wednesday, June 21 to Wednesday, September 6.